HelgeGehring/femwell/docs/source/maxwell.rst

-If we restrict the problem to 2D like done in `paper <http://dx.doi.org/10.1080/02726340290084012>`_, i.e. a plane with :math:`\vec{x}=(x_1,x_2)` and assuming propagation only in z-direction, the equations simplify for the harmonic case to:
+If we restrict the problem to 2D like done in `paper <http://dx.doi.org/10.1080/02726340290084012>`_, i.e. a plane with :math:`\vec{x}=(x_1,x_2)` and assuming propagation only in :math:`x_3`-direction with a propagation constant :math:`\beta`, the equations simplify for the harmonic case with a frequency of :math:`\omega` to:

 .. math::
     \mathcal{E}(\vec{x},x_3,t)=(\vec{E}(\vec{x}),E_3(\vec{x}))\mathrm{e}^{i(\omega t - \beta x_3)}